 - Florida is one of the states where accountants will continue to be in high demand.
 California, New York, Pennsylvania, and Texas are also expected to offer many job opportunities to accounting professionals.

-Obtaining a degree in accounting from FNU has many advantages.
+Getting a degree in accounting from FNU has many advantages.
 Here are six of them:

 1. Accountants Have a Better Understanding of Finances